Johan Christian Drewsen

 Johan Christian Drewsen (23 December 1777 – 25 August 1851) was a Danish paper manufacturer, agronomist and politician.
 He owned Strandmøllen north of Copenhagen.

 Early life and education

-Srewsen was born at Strandmøllen, the son of paper manufacturer Christian Drewsen (1745–1810).
+Drewsen was born at Strandmøllen, the son of paper manufacturer Christian Drewsen (1745–1810).
 His paternal family had come to Denmark from Hanover where they had been involved in manufacturing paper since 1692.
 Prominent cultural figures such as Knud Lyne Rahbek and Adam Oehlenschläger were frequent visitors to the home.
-The writer and translator Hans Guldberg Sveistrup was a house teacher.
-His friend, Conrad Malte-Brun, sought refuge at Strandmøllen when he had the flee the country in 1793.
+The writer and translator Hans Guldberg Sveistrup was a house tutor.
+His friend, Conrad Malte-Brun, sought refuge at Strandmøllen when he had to flee the country in 1793.
 Drewsen was apprenticed to his father but was struck by the new ideas of the time and the revolution and planned to become an army officer and go into French military service.
-He did, however, change his minds after falling in love with Johanne Ophelia Rosing, a daughter of the actor Michael Rosing.
+He did, however, change his mind after falling in love with Johanne Ophelia Rosing, a daughter of the actor Michael Rosing.